lapp0/Smart-Market/README.md

 What is a better name for this?

-Possible way to make revokations more space effecient
+Possible way to make revocations more space efficient

-Determine the most space-effecient and safe way to have listing IDs referenced in the hosts "advertisment".
+Determine the most space-efficient and safe way to have listing IDs referenced in the hosts "advertisement".